karotidis/karotidis/README.md

 ## Hi there 👋

-I'm currently learning Qt programming language with c++, i'm working on random projects to make experience with GUI programming.

 <!--
 **karotidis/karotidis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.